The Baby Registry Checklist For All Your Must-Haves

 Keep that new baby's head warm — especially if it’s a bit chilly outside — with some cute hats.
 Baby mittens can also help with warmth.
 If nothing else, they help prevent your little one from scratching her face with those razor-sharp baby fingernails.
 Pick up this Gerber Baby Girls' 5 Pack Cap and 4 Pack Mitten Bundle on Amazon for $15.49.

 Speaking of razor-sharp baby fingernails, you’ll definitely want to include a pair of baby nail clippers on your registry.
-This $11.99 baby grooming kit also comes with a baby brush, comb, and nasal aspirator — everything you need to keep your baby’s nails trimmed, hair looking sharp, and nose clear.
+This $20 grooming and safety kit comes with clippers to tame those sharp nails as well as a thermometer, nose bulb, hairbrushes/combs, nail files, a toothbrush, and a medicine dispenser.

 You won’t know until after your baby is born if she’ll willingly take a pacifier, but it’s always a good idea to have some ready to go.
 So far, only one of my babies has used a pacifier (and for the record, she was by far the best sleeper of the three I have now).
 There are many different styles from which to choose, but the going rate for this two-pack of Philips AVENT Soothie Pacifiers (for ages newborn to three months) is less than four bucks.
 So why not give them a try?